gro-intelligence/api-client/docs/faq.rst

 Why am I getting a 401 Unauthorized error when I try to use my Gro username and login?
 --------------------------------------------------------------------------------------

 A Gro account gives you access to the web application at app.gro-intelligence.com.
 API access is sold as an add-on product you need to be activated for.
-To learn more about getting an API account, contact our sales team using the link at `gro-intelligence.com/products/gro-api <https://www.gro-intelligence.com/products/gro-api>`_
+To learn more about getting an API account, contact our sales team at support@gro-intelligence.com

 Gro Models
 ==========